Innovation, science, technology research in Australia

 For now I will take it as given that being good at science and technology is a broadly “good idea”; but if you don’t think science matters, or if you think state policy has minimal role in innovation etc, you will likely find this uninteresting.

-At the risk of sounding opinionated about something I’ve already indicated I am not deeply qualified to comment on at a policy level, I think that it is relatively uncontroversial that science research funding in Australia is widely considered to be substandard for an advanced economy.
-You find a lot of people mentioning how the system is broken and few cheerleaders for the status quo.
+At the risk of sounding opinionated about something I’ve already said I’m not deeply qualified to comment on, I think it’s uncontroversial that science research funding in Australia is generally regarded as substandard for an advanced economy.
+We see lots of people saying the system is broken and few defenders of the status quo.
 That knowledge is folkloric, though.
-We all say that the publication incentives are “bad” and the funding is “inadequate”, but we, or at least I, don’t have a good idea of how bad it is, or what the alternatives are, or how much they cost.
+We all say that the publication incentives are “bad” and the funding is “inadequate”, but we, or at least I, don’t have a clear idea how bad the problem is, what the alternatives are, or how much they would cost.

 That’s why I have this notebook.
-It’s a learning exercise for me to document my evolving understanding and learn what is going on.
+It’s a learning exercise: I’m documenting my evolving understanding of what’s going on.

 1 Priors

-I think the current consensus is probably not too far from
+I think the current consensus is probably not far from:

-1. we are broadly agreed about what is broken in the system but
+1. we broadly agree about what’s broken in the system, but

 2. we have difficulty agreeing on how to fix it.

-I assume that this means more that the effort of fixing the problems does not seem to the decision-makers to be “worth” it, in terms of popular enthusiasm, or political capital or whatever metric you are supposed to use.
-Or even just risk: every big upheaval is a chance to make things worse, not better.
-I can imagine it might be hard to fix a very large and very complicated system with many vested interests and many stakeholders, and with little political enthusiasm.
-Even if everyone wants some kind of change it would be tedious to get them all to agree on which changes.
-Maybe it is completely reasonable to spend a limited supply political effort on fixing the hospitals or the schools or defence or whatever and hope that the research system will sort itself out, or acquire greater public salience later.
+I assume this means decision-makers don’t see the effort of fixing the problems as “worth” it, in terms of popular enthusiasm, political capital, or whatever metric we’re supposed to use.
+Or it’s just about risk: every big upheaval is a chance to make things worse, not better.
+I can imagine it’s hard to fix a large, complicated system with many vested interests and little political enthusiasm.
+Even if everyone wants some kind of change, it might be tedious to get them all to agree on which changes.
+Maybe it’s reasonable to spend limited political effort on fixing hospitals, schools or defence, and hope the research system will sort itself out or gain more public salience later.

 2 Funding channels

-• DISR & Dept of Education: Direct grants (Discovery, Linkage, Industrial Transformation) sit with DISR; block-grant schemes for universities (e.g. Research Training Program) with Education (arc.gov.au).
+• DISR & Dept of Education: Direct grants (Discovery, Linkage, Industrial Transformation) are administered by DISR; block-grant schemes for universities (e.g. Research Training Program) are administered by Education (arc.gov.au).

-• Universities: Performed $14 billion of R&D in 2022, subsidised by international-fee cross-subsidies of about $3 billion annually.
+• Universities: Universities performed $14 billion of R&D in 2022, subsidized by international-fee cross-subsidies of about $3 billion annually.

 3 Tax Incentives & Industry Engagement